Aberdeen railway station: Nationalisation and privatisation

 The entrance to the station, seen in 2006, before redevelopment as part of Union Square.
 The Station Hotel can be seen in the background.

 As a result of the grouping of railway companies under the Railways Act 1921, Aberdeen was shared by the London and North Eastern Railway and the London Midland and Scottish Railway, each company running the station for a year and then handing its administration to the other company.
 At nationalisation in 1948, it then became part of British Rail.
 As part of the changes during this period which saw a general contraction of railway services in the UK, some services were cut in the 1960s.
 These included those running north to Peterhead and Ellon as well as the Deeside Line.
 Suburban services were heavily reduced and the grand suburban ticket office, located on the corner of Guild Street and Bridge Street, was closed.
 It now houses a hair and beauty salon.
 The number of platforms at the station were also reduced considerably in the early 1970s, from the thirteen of the late 1950s/early 1960s down to just seven by 1973.
 This rationalisation process saw the removal of all of the north end bay platforms to allow for redevelopment of that part of the site.
 However, significant improvements under British Rail included introduction of InterCity 125 high-speed service to London and other major destinations, and introduction of other new rolling stock.
 Other improvements included a new Travel Centre opened in 1978 and under British Rail's regional brand ScotRail, a major station renovation was completed in the 1980s.
 The station was also resignalled around this time, with two more bay platforms (1 & 2) taken out of use along with the former through platforms 8 & 9.
 This left just five platforms (3–7) in regular use – the layout that remains in operation to this day.
 The two former bay platforms remain in place and are used as sidings.
 The former double track through platforms 8 and 9 has since been singled, but the platform faces remain.

 At privatisation in the mid-1990s, ownership of the station passed to Railtrack (along with all stations and other infrastructure in England, Wales and Scotland), while day-to-day management passed to the train-operating franchisee ScotRail, a division of National Express.
 Following the quasi-nationalisation of railway infrastructure in the early 2000s, the station is now owned by Network Rail.
 In 2004, the train-operating franchise and station management were taken over by First ScotRail.
 ScotRail continue to operate trains but the station and all signage is now branded with the "ScotRail" logo, typeface and rolling-stock livery.

 Motorail

-British Rail's Motorail service ran between London and Aberdeen from 1968 until Friday 26 May 1995.
+British Rail's Motorail service ran between London and Aberdeen from 1968 to 1995.

-Plans to reintroduce a Motorail service between London and Aberdeen operated by Motorail Ltd were announced December 1998 and confirmed in March 1999.
+Plans to reintroduce a Motorail service between London and Aberdeen operated by Motorail Ltd were announced 1998, and confirmed in 1999.